 - For companies that use smart hosts, firewalls and heavy Internet traffic control, adding exceptions for *.cloud.microsoft is a must.

 - I don’t expect people to read Microsoft’s blogs too often.
-That’s why it will probably be your task to increase awareness.
-If you train your users to spot email phishing attempts that link to microsott.com or rnicrosoft.com instead of microsoft.com (as you should), then expect them to get super nervous when they spot that Outlook opens with a brand new address shown in the address bar.
+That’s why it will probably be your (admin’s) task to increase awareness.
+If you train your users to spot email phishing attempts that link to “microsott.com” or “rnicrosoft.com” instead of microsoft.com (as you should), then expect them to get super nervous when they spot that Outlook opens with a brand-new address shown in the address bar.
 To prevent unnecessary tickets and general panic attacks, educate.

 - There’s no guarantee the redirs will work forever.
-Call me glass-half-empty kind of person, but I’m almost positive that at least some of them will stop working at some point.
+Call me glass-half-empty kind of person, but I’m almost certain that at least some of them will stop working at some point.
+And even if redirects work fine, what about deep links, like Teams deep links?

 - You want your content to be or, at least, seem to be up-to-date.
 Old links suggest that your content might not have been revisited in a while.
 It’s a bit like still writing ‘Office 365’ instead of ‘Microsoft 365’, or ‘Azure AD’ instead of ‘Entra ID’.
 Even though most people know what you’re talking about, they might have some doubts.